wp-plugins/updraftplus/readme.txt

 = Development version - not yet released/supported =

 * FIX: Correct calculation of which old backups to delete when automatic pre-plugin/theme backups run
+* TWEAK: Handle migration URL rewrites where content directory location has been manually altered
 * TWEAK: Change default number of backups to retain on new installs from 1 to 2
 * TWEAK: Add extra file permissions check before restoring (prevent unexpected aborts)
 * TWEAK: Suppress a spurious 'insufficient visitors' warning for some sites with long-running backups